debtlyteam/debtly/README.md

   `sudo apt-get install npm` \
   `sudo npm install n -g` \
   `sudo n stable`

+# Linting and code formatting

+You can run ESLint from the root directory: \
+`npx eslint src/`

+---

 *Note the below section was automatically generated, it has useful information on running React.*
 See [this article](https://blog.miguelgrinberg.com/post/how-to-create-a-react--flask-project) for more information on React and Flask together.